Yaxin9Luo/Gamma-MOD/README.md

 ### Installation
 (Notice: Install the required packages and versions for the model you wish to modify to MoD version, below is for LLaVA-HR, for Mini-Gemini, just upgrade transformers to 4.36.2 as the official version)
-1. Clone the repository and navigate to the Gamma-MOD folder:
+1. Clone the repository and navigate to the $\gamma$-MOD folder:

 ```bash
 git clone https://github.com/Yaxin9Luo/Gamma-MOD.git